 Food and Drug Administration (FDA)recommended that some makers of metformin extended release remove some of their tablets from the U.S. market.
 This is because an unacceptable level of a probable carcinogen (cancer-causing agent) was found in some extended-release metformin tablets.
 If you currently take this drug, call a healthcare professional.
 They’ll advise whether you should continue to take your medication or if you need a new prescription.

-The most common medication worldwide for treating diabetes is metformin (Glumetza, Riomet, Glucophage, Fortamet).
+The most common medication for treating diabetes is metformin.
 It can help control high blood sugar in people with type 2 diabetes.
-It’s available in tablet form or a clear liquid you take by mouth before meals.
+It’s available in tablet form (Glumetza) or a clear liquid (Riomets) you take by mouth with meals.

-- lowering lipids, resulting in a decrease in blood triglyceride levels
+- lowering lipids, resulting in a decrease in your blood triglyceride levels

-- decreasing “bad” cholesterol, or low-density lipoprotein (LDL)
+- decreasing your “bad” low-density lipoprotein (LDL) cholesterol

-- increasing “good” cholesterol, or high-density lipoprotein (HDL)
+- increasing your “good” high-density lipoprotein (HDL) cholesterol

 Most common side effects